FloSchuberth/cSEM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* I have updated the data in the description file.
+* updated the data in the description file.

-* I have fixed the issue with the DOI.
+* fixed the issue with the DOI.

 ## Submission
 ## Notes